 1. Collecting data

-Determine the industry on which you want to perform industry analysis research activities.
-It could be a broad industry or niche industry.
+Determine the industry in which you want to perform industry analysis research activities.
+It could be a broad industry or a niche industry.

 Research your industry

 Information sources that will help you conduct your industry analysis in business planning are different for each business.
 For example, you may need local information that you can get from your local Chamber of Commerce.